Tips to Planning Your Wedding Day

 2. Planning for Hair & Make-up

-Hair/make-up artists are notorious for making brides late.
-As a bride, tell your hair and make-up people that they need to be done a whole hour before they actually need to be done.
+As a bride, schedule your hair and make-up to be done a whole hour before they actually need to be done.
 For example: If their pictures start at 3:00, schedule your hair and makeup to be done at 2:00.
 And if you do get done at 2:00, then you have that time to relax with your girls.

 * If hair/make-up is done off-site, only travel with one other and be sure to schedule that person’s hair and make-up appointments with yours.
 You will need to be ready for pictures a whole hour earlier than the rest of your bridesmaids, so traveling with all of them in one car is sure to make you late.

 Take a look at our Ideal Wedding Timeline to find out exactly how much time you should have alotted for hair, make-up, etc.

 3. Limousines & Classic Car Drivers